hakaraman/Project-201-Dockerization-of-Bookstore-Web-API-Python-Flask-with-MySQL/README.md

   - author: author of the book. type is string.

-  - is_sold: book availability status, type is boolean.
+  - is_sold: book availability status, type is boolean

 - Your teammates also created the RESTful web service as given in [Bookstore API](./bookstore-api.py) using Python Flask Framework.
 Below table shows how the HTTP methods are designed to affect the given resources identified by URIs.